d4nj1/TLPUI/README.md

 ### Current status :sunrise_over_mountains:

-* Supports TLP versions 1.3-1.7
-* For older TLP versions please use [TLP-UI 1.6.1](https://github.com/d4nj1/TLPUI/releases/tag/tlpui-1.6.1)
+* Supports TLP versions 1.3-1.7 (older TLP versions are supported by [TLP-UI 1.6.1](https://github.com/d4nj1/TLPUI/releases/tag/tlpui-1.6.1))
-* Requires Python 3.8.1 or greater
+* Requires Python 3.8 or greater
 * Configuration can be read and displayed
-* Shows information about configuration changes (defaults/unsaved and dropin/user config)
+* Shows information about configuration changes (defaults/unsaved and drop-in/user config)
 * Changes can be saved with user and sudo permissions (/etc/tlp.conf)
 * tlp-stat can be load in ui (simple and complete)